davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 ## The timing of the Crystal Knob eruption {#sec:crystal_knob_eruption}

-The thermal transient recorded by the ~1.65 Ma eruption of the Crystal Knob pipe is much more recent than the mid-Miocene slab window upwelling.
+The thermal transient recorded by the ca. 1.65 Ma eruption of the Crystal Knob pipe is much more recent than the mid-Miocene onset of the slab window.
 Even with a potential reservoir of melt beneath the Coast Ranges, the event itself (along with other Plio-Pleistocene volcanic eruptions in the Coast Ranges) was likely more immediately triggered.